 WHAT DO I NEED TO DO TO KEEP OTHERS SAFE?

 To help keep others safe from infection, please read the four simple steps above.
-Please stagger your arrival at church to help prevent queues.
-Stewards will give you safety information when you arrive at church.

 DO I NEED TO WEAR A FACE MASK?

 They are no longer compulsory.
 But we are continuing to ask people to wear a face mask in church services to lower the risk of infection for other people (Children under 11 are exempt, those who cannot wear face masks because of a disability and those leading a service).
 We have free disposal face masks at the door – you are welcome to help yourself.
 Here’s how to wear them.

 No. Visitors are welcome.
 We have a reduced seating capacity of between 63 and 28 people, depending on whether people come on their own or in a household.
 If we do reach capacity, we have an overflow room.

 WHAT TIME SHOULD I ARRIVE?

 The church service will start promptly at 10.30am.
 Doors will open at 10am and we would ask people to stagger their arrival.